 A great tool to share tips and content is Buffer, for social media posting.

 It’s an easy to use platform that allows you to post content updates to all of your social media outlets at once.

 You can also easily see your analytics and the reach that each post has, and you can ‘re-buffer’ posts that you want to share again.

 Building brand loyalty will always be about building those relationships with your customers.
 You need to be curious about them, want to know them as much as possible and share their interactions with your brand as much as possible.

 You can always take that curiosity to the next level like Adidas has with their “Unite Originals” campaign, which invited individuals to collaborate and integrate the brand into original, creative works that Adidas used to further push and market their brand online.

 If your customers use social media accounts to ask you questions, make sure to answer quickly and professionally.
 This response could vary from a personal email, phone call, or perhaps publicly by responding to their comment on your page.

 Either way, make sure the tone and delivery are always professional, courteous and on brand, whatever the circumstance.

-If you are unsure how to use social media, or you would just like some guidance about best practices, reach out to a local marketing agency or consultant for some help.
+If you are unsure how to use social media, or you would just like some guidance about best practices, reach out to a local digital marketing agency or consultant for some help.

 It’s that important!